ooni/probe/README.md

 On OSX:

-If youd don't have it install homebrew http://mxcl.github.io/homebrew/
+If you don't have it install homebrew http://mxcl.github.io/homebrew/

 ```
 brew install git